hbtheblogger/Bike.inc/README.md

 # Title: Bike.inc
-Date: 2025-10-8 4:45
+**Date:** 2025-10-8 4:45

-Issue: 3
+**Issue:** 3

-Citation: Hunter-Buffington, Jack.
+**Citation:** Hunter-Buffington, Jack.
 "Bike.inc" A Byte of Creativity, special issue of Ctrl-Alt-DH, no. 3 (2025).

-Tags: bike, bicycles, game, digital-storytelling, sustainability, research-creation, choose-your-own-adventure
+**Tags:** bike, bicycles, game, digital-storytelling, sustainability, research-creation, choose-your-own-adventure

-Keywords: Bike, Sustainability, Storytelling, Creative
+**Keywords:** Bike, Sustainability, Storytelling, Creative

-Authors: Jack Hunter-Buffington
+**Authors:** Jack Hunter-Buffington

+**Bio:** Jack Hunter-Buffington also known as hbtheblogger.
+A 4th Year CTS Major in the Co-Op program.
+Sometimes cycling.
+Always creating.
+Staying curious, seeking adventure, and taking photos along the way.
+He's probably at your local thrift store... or drinking coffee... or both.

-Abstract: Through this digital game choose your adventure in the creative cycle of making your own bike brand.
+**Abstract:** Through this digital game choose your adventure in the creative cycle of making your own bike brand.
 From sustainable choices to capital entice.
 What motivates you?
 How would you shape the future of the cycling industry?

 ## Introduction